 But we decided to make things easier for shoppers by comparing the different iLIFE models.
 So, ladies and gentlemen, I present to you the complete iLIFE comparison review.
 But just before we get into the details, a short overview of iLIFE would do us right.

 Headquartered in Shenzhen China, iLIFE has several distribution networks, globally including warehouses and aftersales centers in the US, Russia, Germany, and the UK among others.
 Their product portfolio comprises the A Series and the V Series with the A8s and V8s being the latest model in each series respectively.

 iLIFE is among the cheapest brands you will get in the market.
 The robots retail from $100 – $300 and still offer quite some excellent performance.

-Having looked at the company profile, it’s time we review the models in short before comparing them head-on.
+Having looked at the company profile, it’s time for us to review the models in short before comparing them head-on.

 One thing you will note about iLIFE is that it has two major product lines; the A-Series and V-Series.

 Let’s see what each has to offer.
-We also had the old X Series that was discontinued buy you may still find models like iLIFE X5 in the market.
+We also had the old X Series that was discontinued, but you may still find models like iLIFE X5 in the market.

 iLIFE A Series; iLIFE A4s vs. A6 vs. A7 vs. A8 vs. A40

 The A-Series consists of the A4s, A6, A7, A8s and the little-known A40.
 The A-Series iLIFE robot vacuums have been designed to sweep and vacuum and don’t have mopping.